A Crafted Approach to exercise

 Then Progressive Pilates is exactly what you need.
-All of the PPW practitioners are experienced in Rehabilitative Pilates and have trained in courses in biomechanics and anatomy including Scoliosis, Sciatica, the Psoas Muscle, the Sacro-Iliac Joint, and more.
-We have a comprehensive understanding of dysfunctions and special issues such as fibromyalgia, hip dysplasia, broken, herniated, and bulging discs, tennis elbow, Iliotibial band syndrome, Parkinson’s Disease, arthritis, and many others.
+All of the PPW practitioners are experienced in Rehabilitative Pilates and have trained in courses in bio-mechanics and anatomy including Scoliosis, Sciatica, the Psoas Muscle, the Sacro-Iliac Joint, and more.
+We have a comprehensive understanding of dysfunctions and special issues such as fibromyalgia, hip dysplasia, broken, herniated, and bulging discs, tennis elbow, Iliotibial band syndrome, Parkinson’s Disease, Lyme Disease, arthritis, and many others.

 We recommend you first see your doctor and obtain approval before you begin any exercise progam.

 How often should I do Progressive Pilates?

 You can safely do Progressive Pilates everyday, but we recommend our clients do a minimum of one session per week in order to fully connect to and understand the principles.